 Amy Liechty joined the Bath Housing team as Program Coordinator in May 2015.
 She has a degree in Human Services with a focus in Counseling and Mental Health from the Metropolitan State University of Denver.
 Amy L brings to Bath Housing sixteen years of experience in human services and healthcare, including six years at Preble Street and three years at MaineHealth.
 During her tenure at Preble Street she assisted in the transition of the Women’s Shelter to Florence House, managed Logan Place — a housing first program for chronically homeless individuals — and assisted Veterans and their families with housing search and eviction prevention at Veterans Housing Services.
 Amy coordinated donated healthcare services for low-income, uninsured residents at Maine Medical Center.

-Kris Stinson provides support in the daily operations of Bath Housing.
+Kris Stinson has been with Bath Housing since 2015 in a variety of roles.
+She is a Certified Occupancy Specialist and certified in Public Housing Management.
 Kris has over 20 years of hospitality and customer service experience, most recently serving as the Bookkeeper and Office Manager at Harpswell Coastal Academy.
-She moved to Maine from Virginia in 2009 and looks forward to being a contributing part of the Bath Housing Community.
+She moved to Maine from Virginia in 2009 and enjoys contributing to the Bath Housing Community.
 Kris enjoys a variety of activities including spending time with her family, being an active member of her church choir, jewelry making, and repurposing found or used objects.

 Sierra Buford joined Bath Housing in September 2016.
 She has her Bachelors Degree in Business Administration from the University of Phoenix and is currently working to obtain her Masters Degree in Business Administration.
 Sierra is a life-long Maine resident with multiple years of experience with customer service and banking.